tildeclub/site/wiki/source/wiki.md

    title and author keys in the yaml frontmatter (see an existing article for an example)

-1. submit the code via a PR on github or with git-send-email(1) to root@tilde.chat see [git-send-email.io](https://git-send-email.io) for more info on how to use it. if you're working locally on tilde.club, you won't have to configure anything; git will use the system's sendmail to handle the email.
+1. submit the code via a PR on github or with git-send-email(1) to root@tilde.club see [git-send-email.io](https://git-send-email.io) for more info on how to use it. if you're working locally on tilde.club, you won't have to configure anything; git will use the system's sendmail to handle the email.